globalbibletools/gbt/docs/auth.md

 ## Login in Dev Environments

-In local environments, we use [Ethereal Email](https://ethereal.email/) to capture emails without sending them.
-You can use the credentials in the EMAIL_SERVER env var in [packages/api/.env](../packages/api/.env) to log in and view sent emails.
+In local environments, emails are just logged to the terminal rather than sending to an SMTP server.
+To log in, copy and paste the link that would have been sent in the email.

 ## Authentication Flow